Synthoid/ExportSheetData/docs/tips/datetimes.md

 Date | 10/31/2024 | 2024/10/31 | 3:33 AM | 10-31 | 10/31 | 10-2024 | "10-2024" | 10-2024 | 10/31/1963,1978/10/31,"10/31/2018"

 > [!NOTE]
-> The Plaintext value here is a cell manually set to use a plaintext value.
+> The Plaintext value here is a cell manually formatted to be plaintext.

 Date-time values are stored as actual [Date](https://developers.google.com/apps-script/reference/document/date) objects in Sheets.
 So even if the cell *visually* has a value of `3:33 AM` it *really* has a more complicated value that points to a specific date-time.
+Review the [documentation on Date formats in Sheets](https://developers.google.com/sheets/api/guides/formats#about_date_time_values) for more specific information.
 Here is a breakdown of the above *visual* values and their corresponding `Date` values.

 Name | Date
 ---- | ----